praveenkumar19/MCQ_GENERAL_KNOWLEDGE_QUIZ/README.md

 # MCQ_GENERAL_KNOWLEDGE_QUIZ
-Python Quiz – A simple terminal-based quiz with 10 multiple-choice questions.
-Enter the option number to answer and see your score at the end.
+Python Quiz – An interactive terminal-based quiz program in Python.
+It contains 10 multiple-choice questions on general knowledge and programming.
+Users enter the option number (1–4) to answer each question, receive immediate feedback, and see their final score at the end.
+The quiz includes input validation to prevent invalid entries, making it beginner-friendly and easy to use.
+Ideal for practicing Python basics and testing general knowledge.